|How compiled||Based on third party data|

 The Children and Families Act 2014 (13 March 2014) included provisions to streamline court processes in proceedings for a decree of divorce, nullity of marriage, or judicial separation (or, in relation to a civil partnership, for a dissolution, nullity or separation order) by removing the requirement for the court to consider whether it should exercise any of its powers under the Children Act 1989.
 Arrangements for children can be decided at any time through separate proceedings under the Children Act 1989.
 Consequently, the recording of information on children at divorce is no longer a mandatory part of the divorce process.
 Following an assessment of data quality, statistics relating to children of divorcing couples were discontinued from 2015 onwards.

 Revisions of divorce statistics do not occur frequently, but sometimes it is necessary to revise the statistics following improvements made to the data collection and quality assurance methods.
 In January 2010, we released revised divorce statistics for 2003 to 2007 following the identification of duplicates in the dataset.
-Duplicates were identified as a result of discrepancy work investigating the differences which existed between ONS and MoJ divorce statistics.
+Duplicates were identified because of discrepancy work investigating the differences that existed between Office for National Statistics (ONS) and MoJ divorce statistics.
 MoJ also revised their figures back to 2003.

 Further quality work was carried out later in 2010 in preparation for an exercise to compare ONS divorce records with MoJ systems to try to work out the remaining differences.
 This work alerted us to the fact there were still duplicates within our divorce datasets.
 It was later determined that the original duplicate check carried out on the datasets had not been sufficient.

 New duplicate checks were introduced onto the system and all duplicate checks were run on data back to 2003.
 In February 2011, when 2009 data were published, we revised divorce data back to 2003 again.
-A statement about the differences which existed between ONS and MoJ divorce figures was published on our website in June 2012.
+A statement about the differences that existed between ONS and MoJ divorce figures was published in June 2012.

 Following a consultation surrounding the population estimates by marital status in summer 2014, changes were made to the methodology used to produce the estimates for England and Wales, for the years 2002 onwards.
-The method now uses the marital status distribution from the Labour Force Survey (LFS), and applies this to published population estimates (by five-year age group and sex) for England and Wales.
+The method now uses the marital status distribution from the Labour Force Survey (LFS) and applies this to published population estimates (by five-year age group and sex) for England and Wales.
 Annex B in the consultation response document provides more information on the methodology.
-Population estimates by marital status for the years 2002 to 2010 were revised and published in July 2015, alongside new population estimates by marital status for 2011 to 2014.
-As a result of the change in the methodology, revised divorce rates for England and Wales for 2002 to 2012 were published in November 2015.
+Population estimates by marital status for the years 2002 to 2010 were revised and published in July 2015, alongside new estimates for 2011 to 2014.
+Because of the change in the methodology, revised divorce rates for England and Wales for 2002 to 2012 were published in November 2015.

 The court system in England and Wales records all divorces taking place in England and Wales, regardless of the usual residence of the two parties.
 The marriage can have taken place abroad but it must be legally recognised in the UK and one of the parties must have a permanent home in England and Wales.
 It is possible that some people who are usually resident in England and Wales may undertake divorce proceedings in another country, so are not included in the divorce statistics for England and Wales.
 Similarly, some people who are overseas residents may divorce in England and Wales.
 Although there are estimates for marriages abroad (using data from the International Passenger Survey on intention of travel to get married), there is no such equivalent for divorces abroad.
 It is likely that the numbers of divorces taking place abroad are low (as divorce is not open to those without a connection to another country), so the exclusion of such divorces will not impact the main uses of the data.